 He has kept the stone for a host of reasons: its reddish colouring (russet);its texture and fruit shape (solidified gourd);its geology of natural, local materials eroded by water: chalky …sedimentary.
 His ‘frontier’ stone has real substance (so reliably dense),has the quality of basic, hard-wearing building materials: bricky.

-For all these associations he regularly handles the stone: I often clasp it and throw it from hand to hand (the paradoxically defiant posturingof a man who, to his own mind, lacks the courage to speak out, who falters like fellow writer Chekhov in the previous poem).
+For all these associations he regularly handles the stone: I often clasp it and throw it from hand to hand (the paradoxically defiant posturing of a man who, in his own mind, lacks the courage to speak out, who falters like fellow writer Chekhov in the previous poem).